Logo

 • (c) Photography and video recording for scouting purposes and sharing with professional football clubs

-Each consent category requires an active selection by the Parent
+Each consent category requires an active selection by the Parent.

-No consent option is not pre-selected
+No consent option is pre-selected.

-The Parent must provide a response to each consent category to complete registration
+The Parent must provide a response to each consent category to complete registration.

-Registration constitutes documented consent for audit and compliance purposes
+Registration constitutes documented consent for audit and compliance purposes.

 5.3 Consent Record